harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profile.md

 When creating a new workflow profile, you will need to choose the profile type.
 The available profile types include DORA profile & Velocity lead time profile.

 * **DORA Profile:** Supports the four key DORA metrics - Lead time for changes, Deployment frequency, Mean time to restore, and Change failure rate.
-* **Velocity Lead Time Profile:** Supports all the pre-defined workflow profile-based widgets.
+* **Velocity Lead Time Profile:** Supports all the pre-defined workflow profile-based Lead Time widgets.

 ![](./static/workflow-profile-settings.png)